General Union of Peasants

-The General Union of Peasants (GUP) is the sole organisation/industry association for farmers in Syria.
+The General Union of Peasants (GUP) was the sole organisation/industry association for farmers in Ba'athist Syria.
 Founded in 1964, the Union was formed from numerous agricultural cooperatives that had been active in Syria since 1943.

-The Union distributes a magazine relating to the activities and goals of the union, this magazine is called "The Journal of the Struggle of the Peasants".
+The Union distributed a magazine relating to the activities and goals of the union, this magazine is called "The Journal of the Struggle of the Peasants".

-The union is closely linked with the ruling Arab Socialist Ba'ath Party and is a member of the National Progressive Front.
+The union was closely linked with the ruling Arab Socialist Ba'ath Party and was a member of the National Progressive Front.
 In 2018 the union held a ceremony to celebrate the 54th anniversary of its establishment in Damascus.
-In the ceremony, Secretary General Ahmed Saleh Ibrahim further emphasized loyalty to the Politics of Syria/Syrian government.
+In the ceremony, Secretary General Ahmed Saleh Ibrahim further emphasized loyalty to the Syrian government.
 Numerous high-ranking members of the ruling Ba'ath party attended the ceremony.

+Following the fall of the Assad regime, the GUP was dissolved by the Syrian transitional government on 29 January 2025.